 \subsection{The \'{e}tale hyperdescent spectral sequence}

-After the discussion in~\S\ref{sect:descent-ss-for-mot}, we obtain an immediate reward in form of descent spectral sequences.
-When $N = \KU_*$, so that $\E_N = \KGL$ is the algebraic $K$-theory spectrum, we get back Thomason's \cite{aktec}*{Theorem 4.1}. \begin{theorem} Let $\E_N \in \SH(S)$ be a Landweber exact spectum.
-There exists strongly convergent spectral sequences of the form:
+After the discussion in~\S\ref{sect:descent-ss-for-mot}, we obtain an immediate reward in the form of descent spectral sequences.
+When $N = \KU_*$, so that $\E_N = \KGL$ is the algebraic $K$-theory spectrum, we get back Thomason's result \cite{aktec}*{Theorem 4.1}. \begin{theorem} Let $\E \in \SH(S)$ be a Landweber exact spectum.
+There exist strongly convergent spectral sequences of the form:

 and:

 \end{theorem}

 In order to access the spectral sequence above, we need to compute the \'{e}tale homotopy sheaves: